Tech5Team/optuout/README.md

 <div align="center">

 # **Opt-U-Out**
-## A tool designed to assit you in opting out of online directories.
+## A tool designed to help you opt out of online directories.
 ### Our goal is to further assist users in protecting their online privacy and identity.
 ### We are commited to not collecting, sharing, or selling any user data.
 <br><br>